04 Feb Adam’s mild obsession with Beer…

-Unfortunately most of the world has been convinced that the basic lager beer is what beer is supposed to taste like.
+Unfortunately, most of the world has been convinced that the basic lager beer is what beer is supposed to taste like.
 There are some regional differences but for the most part, all too many beers taste like the Heinekin’s, Budwiesser’s, or Corona’s of the world.
-All of these beers are decent in there own right, but to me its the travel equivalent of an all inclusive resort, if you have seen one you have seen em’ all.
+All of these beers are decent in their own right, but to me it’s the travel equivalent of an all-inclusive resort, if you have seen one you have seen em’ all.

 The beers I am most excited to try are in Vietnam, Bia Hoi, a ‘home-brewed’ beer of sorts.
 Made locally and distributed to restaurants and food vendors, it’s a low-alcohol beer to accompany a meal or snack.
 Just knowing that other parts of the world are making their own beer is the part that interests me most.
 I would love to participate in brewing some beer or any kind of alcohol with a local person.
 A few other places on our RTW trip have a heritage of making some kind of fermented beverage: Peru has Chicha, Laos has Lao-Lao, and probably many others I haven’t hear of yet, but I’m dying to try!